futureimperfect/everythingisgray/source/_posts/2013-05-30-on-migrating-from-wordpress-to-octopress.markdown

 gem 'rack-rewrite'
 ```

 Add this task to your Rakefile.
 This will result in your site being deployed to Heroku when you type `rake deploy`.
+Don't run `rake deploy` at this time, though, because you haven't set up Heroku yet.

 ``` ruby Rakefile
 desc "Deploy a basic rack app to heroku"